AravindShanmugam02/Mad_Colours/README.md

 # Mad_Colours
- University team project to develop a simple competitive multiplayer game in the theme of "Splatoons" game.
+ University team project to develop a simple competitive multiplayer game in the theme of "Splatoon" game.
 ## My Role
 Network Programmer
 ## My Contributions